-Hybrid Spatial Data Structures: Quad-KD and R-KD trees
+Hybrid Spatial Index: Quad-KD and R-KD trees

 Quad-KD vs R-KD trees